IPAR special promo

 Is your audience under strict Internet control, Internet firewalls or censorship, or in a country that does not grant fundamental democratic rights and the right to peaceful protest?
-Do you wish to get a non-violent message of hope across any region in the World exercising your own freedom of expression, that is granted by the constitutions of most Democratic Countries where we operate from?
+Do you wish to get a non-violent message of hope across any region in the World exercising your own Freedom of expression granted by the constitutions of most Democratic Countries where we operate from?

-NEXUS-IBA has been working with international organisations like the United Nations and UNESCO, and other NGOs to get your message across any boundary, literally flying over countries and territories and landing to your desired target from abroad.
-We are using very powerful transmitters and highly directional antennas located outside the target country, that cannot be controlled or blocked by authoritarian or dictatorial regimes.
+NEXUS-IBA has been working with international organisations like the United Nations and UNESCO, and other NGOs to get their message across any boundary, literally flying over countries and territories and landing to your desired target from abroad.
+We use powerful transmitters and highly directional antennas outside the target country that cannot be controlled or blocked by authoritarian or dictatorial regimes.

-All radio and TV programs originated from our members worldwide are aired unabridged, as-is, without any censorship, to most areas of the world, including Europe, Africa, Asia, Pacific in English, German, French, Spanish and any other local language or dialect.
+All radio and TV programs originated from our transmitters on behalf of any program producer, international organisation or radio station are aired unabridged, as-is, without any censorship, to most areas of the World, including Europe, Africa, Asia, Pacific in English, German, French, Spanish and any other local language or dialect.

 What type of program can I broadcast on IPAR?

-If you are a non-religious (individual) small radio program producer, you have access to special rates and slots in our media.
+If you are a non-religious (individual) small radio program producer, you can access special rates and slots in our media.

-As a result, our programming is quite diverse and includes everything from music to religion, international news and public affairs, philosophy, culture, human rights, women, talk-radio, politics, business features, science and technology, music and old radio drama.
+As a result, our programming is quite diverse.
+It includes everything from music to religion, international news and public affairs, philosophy, culture, human rights, women, talk radio, politics, business features, science and technology, music and old radio drama.

 Do you have a podcast or radio program that could interest an international (global) audience?
-Join our IPAR Public Radio network today!
+Then, join our IPAR Public Radio network today!

 In which languages does IPAR broadcast?

-Although most of our broadcasts are in English, we occasionally broadcast also in French, Spanish, German, Italian, Irish, Russian and other vernacular languages.
+Although most of our broadcasts are in English, we also broadcast in French, Spanish, German, Italian, Irish, Russian, Arabic and other vernacular languages.

-The ITU estimates that at the end of 2018, 51.2 per cent of the global population, or 3.9 billion people, were using the Internet.
-In Africa, only approx 35.2 % of the population (Dec.
-2017 data) has Internet access according to Internetworldstats.
+The ITU (International Telecommunication Union) estimates that at the end of 2018, 51.2 per cent of the global population, or 3.9 billion people, were using the Internet.
+However, in Africa, only approx 35.2 % of the population (Dec.
+2017 data) had Internet access, according to Internetworldstats.

-Besides Arabic, French and English we aim our broadcasts to listeners in Africa speaking the Oromo (50 million people), Amharic (17 million) or Swahili language (120 to 150 million) in East Africa, as well people across the borders of Nigeria, Cameroon, Benin speaking Igbo (24 million people), Yoruba (19 million), Hausa (18.5 million), Pidgin English (4 million), Kanuri (3 million), Ijaw (2 million), Fulfulde (1.7 million), Ibibio (1.5 million) and Edo (1 million).
+Besides Arabic, French and English, we broadcast to African listeners speaking local languages, i.e. Oromo (50 million people), Amharic (17 million) or Swahili language (120 to 150 million) in East Africa, as well people across the borders of Nigeria, Cameroon and Benin speaking Igbo (24 million people), Yoruba (19 million), Hausa (18.5 million), Pidgin English (4 million), Kanuri (3 million), Ijaw (2 million), Fulfulde (1.7 million), Ibibio (1.5 million) and Edo (1 million).

 When and where will be my program broadcast?

-We also offer Internet radio streaming services, and can use your web radio or TV signal, and bundle it with our WorldDirector service that may circumvent censorship operated by countries that are blocking Internet access.
+We also offer Internet radio streaming services that can use your existing web radio or TV signal and bundle it with our WorldDirector service that may circumvent censorship by countries blocking Internet access.

-IPAR programs have dedicated slots on our programming, usually separate from Christian programs, and often on different frequencies.
-IPAR programs are currently aired on Shortwave and AM/Medium Wave to Europe, North Africa and the Middle East.
-However, listeners in other parts of Africa, Asia, Pacific or the Americas may pick up our signal via live internet streaming or on the air whit favourable propagation to those areas.
+IPAR programs have dedicated slots on our programming, usually separate from Christian programs and often on different frequencies.
+IPAR programs are currently aired on Shortwave and AM/Medium Wave to Europe, North Africa, and the Middle East.
+However, listeners in other parts of Africa, Asia, the Pacific or the Americas may pick up our signal via live internet streaming or on the air whit favourable propagation to those areas.

 All programs are also aired on our streaming channels live 24/7.
-Our members are welcome to use our players on their websites or link to our pages for live streaming of our programs.
+In addition, our members are welcome to use our players on their websites or link to our pages to live stream our programs.

 How to start your own radio station

 Owing or starting your own radio station can be challenging.
-Streaming as well as using NEXUS-IBA Shortwave facilities can be very cost effective and help you reach your desired target area or population very quickly.
+However, streaming and using NEXUS-IBA Shortwave facilities can be very cost-effective and help you reach your desired target area or population very quickly.

 International Radio for Disaster Relief (IRDR)

-NEXUS-IBA is prepared to set up any emergency broadcasts on Shortwave, with very fast turn-around time.
-Audio programs can be delivered live or as MP3 files, without using satellite links.
+NEXUS-IBA is prepared to set up any emergency broadcasts on Shortwave, with a very fast turn-around time.
+In addition, audio programs can be delivered live or as MP3 files without using satellite links.

-International Radio for Disaster Relief comes to the help of local community stations and international relief or humanitarian organisations to support communities in times of natural disasters and emergencies.
+International Radio for Disaster Relief (IRDR) comes to local community stations and international relief or humanitarian organisations to support communities in times of natural disasters and emergencies.

-I am a Christian radio program producer, can I air via IPAR?
+I am a Christian program producer, a preacher, a Church: can I air via IPAR?

-NEXUS-IBA supports freedom of religion, and we promote the freedom of any individual or community in any country to manifest their religion or belief in worship, practice, teaching and observance without government influence or intervention.
+NEXUS-IBA supports Freedom of religion.
+We promote the Freedom of any individual or community in any country to manifest their religion or belief in worship, practice, teaching and observance without government influence or intervention.

-Like many people and most of the nations, we support freedom of religion and consider it to be a fundamental human right.
+Like many people and most nations, we support Freedom of religion and consider it a fundamental human right.

 NEXUS-IBA helps religious broadcasters and Christian program producers fulfil their mission in reaching any audience worldwide, on radio, TV, satellite and the Internet.

-Our media channels bridge the digital divide, reducing the disadvantage in accessing information freely and easily in the developing countries.
-We reach large audiences in Asia and Africa, especially, on Shortwave radio and satellite TV, that cannot be reached by traditional digital media on the Internet.
+Our media channels bridge the digital divide, reducing the disadvantage in accessing first-hand information freely and easily in developing countries.
+We reach large audiences in Asia and Africa, especially on Shortwave radio and satellite.
+Traditional media (press, FM radio, TV) or digital media on the Internet cannot reach.

-I represent a non-religious organization, can I air via IPAR?
+I represent a non-religious organisation: can I air via IPAR?

 IPAR is also available to nonprofit, non-commercial organisations with a turnover of less than €50,000 (or: US$ 50,000 for organisations based in the USA).
-You will have to send a signed form that you satisfy these conditions when you apply for IPAR airtime.
-Please notice that if you are an individual, non-religious program producer, you do not have to submit such a form.
+You will have to send a signed form to satisfy these conditions when applying for IPAR airtime.

-NEXUS-International Broadcasting Association is an association of broadcasters and independent program producers and is officially recognised as a United Nations’ Non-Governmental Organization (NGO).
-For more information, please contact us by e-mail at email@example.com.
+NEXUS-International Broadcasting Association is an association of broadcasters and independent program producers and is officially recognised as a United Nations Non-Governmental Organization (NGO).
+For more information, don’t hesitate to contact us by e-mail at email@example.com.
 Membership is open to all broadcasters and program producers, in any language, with no discrimination.